souk4711/hakoniwa/hakoniwa-cli/docs/howto-desktop-integration/README.md

 ...
 ```

-## Desktop entries
+## Launch from start menu

-Check the `/usr/share/applications/*.desktop` files if they contain the full path to the
+Check the desktop entries in `~/.local/share/applications/` and `/usr/share/applications/*.desktop`,
-respective executable, removes the full path.
+if they contain the full path to the respective executable, removes the full path.
 E.g.

 ```console
 $ grep -r Exec /usr/share/applications/firefox.desktop